peter88213/novelyst_collection/docs/de/usage.md

 ## Hinzufügen books to the collection

-- You can add the current novelyst project as a book to the collection.
+- You can add the current noveltree project as a book to the collection.
 Use **Buch > Aktuelles Projekt zur Sammlung hinzufügen**.
 - If a series is selected, the book is added as a part of this series.

 ---